The HSK Exam:

 The HSK exam was developed by the Beijing Language and Culture University (BLCU) in 1984 and is now managed by Hanban, the organisation responsible for the Confucius Institutes in universities around the world.

 The HSK test is designed to assess taker's reading, writing and listening abilities.
 There is no speaking section as this is tested through a separate exam called the HSKK (Hanyu Shuiping Kouyu Kaoshi or Mandarin Level Spoken Language Exam).

-This page is solely dedicated to explaining and providing resources for HSK.
+This page is solely dedicated to explaining and providing resources for HSK, what it involves, how to study and where to book the HSK exam in 2022.
 You can view information on HSKK here.

 How Many Different HSK Levels are There and What is Required for Each Level?

 The HSK is broken down into 6 distinct levels from, 1 being the easiest and 6 being somewhere close to fluent.
 Each level has a set vocabulary list to learn, which you can find at the bottom of this page or by clicking here.

 The below table shows the number of characters and words required for each level and the estimated time it takes to pass each one.
 It should be noted that the answer to the question: How long does it take to reach HSK 6?, is not an easy one.
 Different students learn and advance at different rates.
 Somebody with knowledge of Chinese characters, a Japanese speaker for example, will likely be able to advance more quickly as they already know how to interpret character meaning.

 How Do I Know What HSK Level I am Now?